 BayCare Harnesses Alexa Technology for Better Patient Experience

 CLEARWATER, Fla., Jan.
-5, 2021 /PRNewswire/ -- BayCare is utilizing Aiva technology in 2,500 hospital rooms across 14 Tampa Bay-area hospitals.
+6, 2021 /PRNewswire/ -- BayCare Health System, which includes 15 hospitals throughout Tampa Bay and central Florida, is using a voice platform from Aiva Health in 2,500 hospital rooms across 14 Tampa Bay-area hospitals.
 Patients will experience smart rooms that allow them to connect with their care team and control devices like the television – all hands-free.

-The technology is now being deployed at St. Joseph's Hospital-North in Lutz before being implemented system-wide by BayCare into other hospitals.
+The technology, which utilizes Amazon Alexa devices, is now being deployed at St. Joseph's Hospital-North in Lutz before being implemented system-wide by BayCare into other hospitals.
 BayCare hopes to have the technology in place across its entire system by the end of 2021.

-BayCare uses a health care-specific platform known as Aiva to handle patient requests.
-Requests are immediately sent to the correct support person based on what a patient tells Aiva via an Alexa device installed in their room.
-The care team member receives the request on their BayCare iPhone specifically deployed for communications.

-"The patient can simply ask Alexa for things they need like a blanket or a glass of water," said Craig Anderson, BayCare director of innovation.
-"Aiva interprets all those requests and sends it to right person.
-It is a seamless connection between the patient and their care team."

-"The ability to play games and provide a vast spectrum of music choices provided comfort to patients in unique ways," Giles said.
-"We're excited to see how this technology grows to benefit patients' well-being in the future."

-"We're excited to partner with BayCare," said Sumeet Bhatia, founder and chief executive officer of Aiva.
-"We've always felt that the best health care technology does its work in the background, giving clinicians more freedom and patients more control."

-Anderson said BayCare will have the largest deployment of Aiva technology using Alexa for a U.S. health system.
+According to BayCare Director of Innovation Craig Anderson, BayCare will have the largest deployment of Aiva technology for a U.S. health system.

 "This is bringing consumer-friendly technology into the medical space to provide the same value we get every day from our voice-assistants like Alexa," he said.